 What is financial disclosure in a prenup?

-When it comes to a prenuptial agreement, both fiancés must disclose all of their assets.
+When it comes to a prenuptial agreement, both fiancés must disclose all of their assets and debts.
 This is done in the form of a “financial schedule,” which is a snapshot of all of your income, assets, debt, and future inheritance.
 This disclosure is attached to the end of your agreement.

 One of the things we repeat often at HelloPrenup, is that financial disclosure is important.
 Got a cool million $ sitting in a brokerage account and don’t feel like you need to account for this in a prenup?
 Don’t want to tell your fiancé about that $25,000 in credit card debt that is rapidly accruing interest each month?
 Think again.